Therapy

 Fees & Availability

-Sessions are offered Mon-Fri face to face in Horley, or online.
+Sessions are offered 9am -7.15pm Mon-Fri face to face at my practice in Horley.
+They can also be conducted online or via phone.

 I work with individual adults aged 18+